 Not everyone believes the Waldos theory as gospel, however.
 Other wacky theories speculate that police codes for weed or event advertisements were, in fact, the true origin of the modern-day 420.
 It's up to you to decide which story you believe!
 We may never know with 100 percent certainty how 420 came to be.
 And with a bunch of stoners as our historians, that really doesn't come as a huge surprise.
 The past of 420 may seem hazy, but the answer to 'what is 420?' is much more clear.

 What is 420 Now?

 While 420 may have started out as a crafty code word for smoke-o'clock, it can no longer be used that way.
 Too many people, non-stoners included, recognize the meaning of the term.
 So, what is 420 if not a secret code?
 Much like the weed leaf, 420 is more than just a time, a date, and a corresponding code word.
 It's more than an inside joke and a time to smoke.
-The legend of 420 has left its roots to become an icon for stoners, a symbol for smoking weed, and even a worldwide holiday held aptly on April 20th.
+The legend of 420 has left its roots to become an icon for stoners, a symbol for smoking weed, a well-known reference in popular culture, and a worldwide holiday held aptly on April 20th.
 Annual 420 festivals are everywhere and can be found in most areas with weed-friendly policies.
 San Francisco, Denver, Seattle, and Amsterdam all hold annual 420 celebrations, and that's only a handful of the cities that will again honor all things marijuana on April 20th, 2019.